MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 - None

-- AddFolderPermissions (Available only in Exchange 2019 and the cloud-based service)
+- AddFolderPermissions (Available only in Exchange 2019 and the cloud-based service.)

-- ApplyRecord (Available only in the cloud-based service)
+- ApplyRecord (Available only in the cloud-based service.)

 - Copy

-- Create (Enabled by default)
+- Create (Enabled by default.)

-- FolderBind (Enabled by default in on-premises Exchange 2010 or later)
+- FolderBind (Enabled by default in on-premises Exchange 2010 or later.)

-- HardDelete (Enabled by default)
+- HardDelete (Enabled by default.)

 - MessageBind

-- ModifyFolderPermissions (Available only in Exchange 2019 and the cloud-based service)
+- ModifyFolderPermissions (Available only in Exchange 2019 and the cloud-based service.)

-- Move (Enabled by default in on-premises Exchange 2010 or later)
+- Move (Enabled by default in on-premises Exchange 2010 or later.)

-- MoveToDeletedItems (Enabled by default)
+- MoveToDeletedItems (Enabled by default.)

-- RecordDelete (Available only in the cloud-based service)
+- RecordDelete (Available only in the cloud-based service.)

-- RemoveFolderPermissions (Available only in Exchange 2019 and the cloud-based service)
+- RemoveFolderPermissions (Available only in Exchange 2019 and the cloud-based service.)

-- SendAs (Enabled by default)
+- SendAs (Enabled by default.)

-- SendOnBehalf (Enabled by default)
+- SendOnBehalf (Enabled by default.)

-- SoftDelete (Enabled by default)
+- SoftDelete (Enabled by default.)

-- Update (Enabled by default)
+- Update (Enabled by default.)

-- UpdateFolderPermissions (Available only in Exchange 2019 and the cloud-based service; Enabled by default.)
+- UpdateFolderPermissions (Available only in Exchange 2019 and the cloud-based service; enabled by default.)

-- UpdateCalendarDelegation (Available only in Exchange 2019 and the cloud-based service; Enabled by default.)
+- UpdateCalendarDelegation (Available only in Exchange 2019 and the cloud-based service; enabled by default.)

-- UpdateInboxRules (Available only in Exchange 2019 and the cloud-based service; Enabled by default.)
+- UpdateInboxRules (Available only in Exchange 2019 and the cloud-based service; enabled by default.)

 To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>,...\<valueN\>.
 If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>",..."\<valueN\">.